mgb45/ECE3091_resources/README.md

 You can find out your raspberry pi ip address by typing `ifconfig` in a raspberry pi terminal, or going to your router settings pages and looking at the addresses of connected devices.

 Use `ctrl-c` in the terminal to kill a running process (eg. if you want to close the notebook).
+Shutdown your pi cleanly with `sudo shutdown -h now`

 ### Running PyTorch on your raspberry pi